elulu3/LymphoSeq2_Shiny/README.md

 # LymphoSeq2_Shiny

-LymphoSeq2_Shiny is essentially a Shiny application of LymphoSeq2.
+LymphoSeq2_Shiny is an interactive web app version of LymphoSeq2 built with the Shiny R package.

+# Required Packages